Saving money is a great first step to turning your finances around.

 Even if you aren’t the handy type, small jobs like fixing running toilets and patching drywall will often cost you over a hundred dollars if you hire a professional.

-You owe it to yourself and your wallet to try and find a step-by-step guide online, and at least give it a good try to do the work yourself.
+You owe it to yourself and your wallet to try and find a step-by-step guide online.
+At least give it an honest effort to do the work yourself.
 If things don’t turn out as planned, you can always hire a professional later.

 Just make sure you don’t take on anything above your skill level.
 Some jobs that involve electricity, plumbing or HVAC systems might be better left to the professionals.

 Refinance Your Mortgage